Helpful Tips For Cleaning Up Your Pool And Patio After Severe Weather

 After The Storm

 Immediately remove branches, mulch and other foreign matter from the pool before you run the pump to prevent clogging the suction lines.
 If you have to enter your pool to clear debris, make sure you wear shoes to avoid injury to your feet.
+Use a net to remove as much debris as possible so you don't clog your equipment.

 Remove any covering from the motor or other equipment to allow for airflow.
 If the pump motor has been submerged, it should be removed for professional cleaning and drying.